Mart Kalm

-Mart Kalm (born 3 September 1961 in Tallinn) is an Estonian architecture historian.

-Since 2014, he is Vice-President of Estonian Academy of Sciences.

-Since 2015, he is Rector of Estonian Academy of Arts.
+Mart Kalm (born 3 September 1961 in Tallinn) is an Estonian architectural historian, Professor at the Estonian Academy of Arts (Rector from 2015 to 2025) and Member of the Estonian Academy of Sciences (Vice-President from 2014 to 2024).

 Biography

 Mart Kalm was born in Tallinn into a family of editors.
 He graduated from Tallinn II Secondary School (currently Tallinn Secondary School of Science).
 From 1979–1984, he studied history and art history at Tartu University.
 In 1991, he received a PhD from the Central Scientific Research Institute of Theory and History of Architecture in Moscow for his thesis on the architect Alar Kotli.
 In 1998, he defended his second PhD (= Habilitation) at the Estonian Academy of Arts on Estonian architecture culture during the interwar period.

 As an architectural historian, Kalm has mainly studied the work of Estonian architects in the 20th century (before and after World War II).
 His most important work is the voluminous “Estonian 20th Century Architecture” (2001; Grand Prix of the Estonian Cultural Endowment in 2002).
 He has written a monograph on architect Alar Kotli (1994; Kristjan Raud Prize) and a book about Olev Siinmaa (2011), which was accompanied by an exhibition.
 He was awarded the national prize in history for the compilation “History of Estonian Art”, Volume V (1900–1940), published in 2010.
 He has written an architectural guide, “Functionalism in Estonia: A Guidebook” (1998), and participated in the compilation of several other reference books.
 In recent years, Kalm has been focusing his research on the architecture of collective farms in Soviet Estonia.

 Mart Kalm has been active as an architecture critic and is interested in landscape and interior architecture.
 In his youth, he also published art and design criticism.
 He has often expressed his opinion on heritage issues and composed the heritage requirements for the conservation of the Riigikogu (Parliament) building, the Office of the President of the Republic of Estonia and villas at Rüütli 1a and Lõuna 2b in Pärnu.
 In 2004, he produced a series of TV broadcasts, “Muinas-TV” (Heritage TV).